albertz/commandergenius/project/jni/application/scummvm/readme.txt

-To compile ScummVM add the ScummVM SVN branch 1.2.0 to directory "scummvm" (or make a symlink to it), overwite "configure" script with the script from current dir, then from dir 'project/jni/application' execute commands
+To compile ScummVM add the ScummVM SVN branch 1.2.0 to directory "scummvm" (or make a symlink to it), apply patch scummvm-1.2.0.diff, then from dir 'project/jni/application' execute commands

 rm src
 ln -s scummvm src